Last updated on December 22nd, 2022 at 08:26 pm

 Note that, each session is valid for 45 minutes only.
 If you take longer than this, the form will refresh and you will lose all your data.

-If you use this option, then I would recommend to first fill up all values in a paper sheet, and then add in your online form.
+If you use this option, then I would recommend first filling up all values in a paper sheet, and then adding in your online form.
 Once filled, you can download the form and print it out.

 In summary, to fill this form completely, you should have some basic details ready.